Giocol/PersonalWebsite/src/content/blog/portfolio-camera.md

 ## Introduction
 <img src='/assets/portfolio-camera/cameraCover.gif' class='rounded-lg p-4' ></img>

-This project was inspired by this [GDC talk](https://www.youtube.com/watch?v=C7307qRmlMI) about common 3rd person camera mistakes that made me want to replicate in a handful of days a few of the awesome things that the talk's author, who also happens to be Journey's camera programmer, did with 3C in that game!
+This project was inspired by this [GDC talk](https://www.youtube.com/watch?v=C7307qRmlMI) about common 3rd person camera mistakes that made me want to replicate in a handful of days a few of the awesome things that the talk's author, who also happens to be Journey's camera programmer, did with 3C (Camera, Character, Controls) in that game!
+All the code for it has been written in **C++**, exposing functionality to the editor through custom **DataAssets** and **Blueprint APIs**.

 ## FOV and Camera Distance
 <img src="/assets/portfolio-camera/pitch.gif" class="hidden" />